kongehund/osu-mapping-hotkeys/README.md

 If you don't like A and M to do this, you'll have to find two other keys that aren't conflicting with anything else and edit this script accordingly.

+Also, you need to ensure the decimalMode variable is set correctly in the script's Setup section.
+Read the comments in the script to set it properly.

 # Toggling the Script:

 Press CTRL+ALT+. or CTRL+ALT+MOUSE5 to enable/disable the script - you should hear a sound when the script turns on and off.